opensafely/os-demo-research/rmarkdown/Rdemo.md

 Now that we’ve defined the study cohort in the `study_definition_1_stppop.py` python script, we can generate a dummy dataset.
-Assuming you have the correct technical set-up on your local machine, this involves two steps: \* defining the cohort generation action in the `project.yaml` file, and \* running that action using the `opensafely` command line module.
+Assuming you have the correct technical set-up on your local machine (or you are using Gitpod), this involves two steps:

+-   defining the cohort generation action in the `project.yaml` file, and
+-   running that action using the `opensafely` command line module.

 The template repository provides a working `project.yaml` file to get started, or you can use the `project.yaml` available in [the repo for